dennykane/LOTW/README.md

 Then, go to: http://localhost:12345

-To make it a "live" site, do something this (you must use sudo here because the live site binds to port 443):
+To make it a "live" site, do something this (you must use sudo here because the live site binds to priviledged ports 80/http and 443/https):

 `$ sudo LOTW_LIVE=1 node site.js`

-Then, assuming that your SSL setup is working, go to: https://yourdomain.ext
+Then, assuming that your SSL setup is working, you should be able to see it at: https://yourdomain.ext

 ## Project structure